yjmalulu/Forecasting_Net_Prophet/README.md

 1. Read in and plot the stock price data.
 Concatenate the stock price data to the search data in a single DataFrame.

 2. Note that market events emerged during 2020 that many companies found difficult.
 But after the initial shock to global financial markets, new customers and revenue increased for e-commerce platforms.
 So, slice the data to just the first half of 2020 (`2020-01` to `2020-06` in the DataFrame), and then use hvPlot to plot the data.
 Do both time series indicate a common trend that’s consistent with this narrative?
+* It looks like both time series indicate a common trend that's consistent with the narrative of e-commerce platforms gaining new customers and revenue after the initial shock in 2020.
+In the plot, there is an initial drop in March 2020, reflecting the shock to global financial markets and then a subsequent upward trend in both new customers and revenue from March 2020 onwards, indicating recovery and growth in the e-commerce sector.

 3. Create a new column in the DataFrame named “Lagged Search Trends” that offsets, or shifts, the search traffic by one hour.
 Create two additional columns: